 Ruoning Wang, PhD

-Ruoning Wang, PhD, is a principal investigator in the Center for Childhood Cancer and Blood Diseases for The Research Institute at Nationwide Children’s Hospital, a principal investigator for the Division of Hematology and Oncology at Nationwide Children's Hospital and an assistant professor in the Department of Pediatrics at The Ohio State University College of Medicine.
+Ruoning Wang, PhD, is a principal investigator in the Center for Childhood Cancer for The Research Institute at Nationwide Children’s Hospital, a principal investigator for the Division of Hematology and Oncology at Nationwide Children's Hospital and an associate professor in the Department of Pediatrics at The Ohio State University College of Medicine.

 My roles include lab Management and mouse colony management.